unknovs/hash-sign/documentation/helper.md

 Converting pfx to pem:

 ```
-openssl pkcs12 -in your.pfx" -out your.pem -nodes
+openssl pkcs12 -in your.pfx -out your.pem -nodes
 ```

 To extract the private key form a PFX to a PEM file use this command: